Bures-Wasserstein Importance-Weighted Evidence Lower Bound: Exposition and Applications

 \subsection{Wasserstein Gradient of the VR-IWAE Bound}

-Next, we extend our analysis of the Wasserstein gradient of the IW-ELBO to the VR-IWAE bound.
-Similarly to \Cref{sec:WG_IW_ELBO}, we began by viewing the VR-IWAE bound as a functional over $K$ probability distributions $q_1, \dots, q_K$.
-For an arbitrary index $n$, fixing the $K-1$ arguments $\{ q_i \}_{i \ne n}$ to the common distribution $q$, we define a functional $\G_n(q_n)$ on $\mathbb{W}_2(\R^d)$ by
+In what follows, we extend our analysis of the Wasserstein gradient of the IW-ELBO to the VR-IWAE bound.
+As in \Cref{sec:WG_IW_ELBO}, we began by viewing the VR-IWAE bound as a functional over $K$ probability distributions $q_1, \dots, q_K$.
+For an arbitrary index $n$, we fix the $K-1$ arguments $\{ q_i \}_{i \ne n}$ to the common distribution $q$ and define a functional $\G_n(q_n)$ on $\mathbb{W}_2(\R^d)$ by

 This expression represents the VR-IWAE bound viewed as a functional of the $n$-th argument $q_n$.
-Following \Cref{sec:WG_IW_ELBO}, our objective is to derive the Wasserstein gradient of the VR-IWAE bound with respect to $q_n$, demonstrating that the form of this gradient is identical for any index $n$.
+As in \Cref{sec:WG_IW_ELBO}, our aim is to derive the coordinatewise Wasserstein gradient of the VR-IWAE bound with respect to $q_n$, demonstrating that the form of this gradient remains invariant to the index $n$.

 \begin{proposition} Suppose standard conditions that allow interchanging derivative and expectation.
-The Wasserstein gradient of the VR-IWAE bound $\G_n(q_n)$ at $q_n = q$ is given by
+The coordinatewise Wasserstein gradient of the VR-IWAE bound $\G_n(q_n)$ at $q_n = q$ is given by